-Bath Fertility is one of the most successful fertility centres in the UK with a 24 year proven track record in IVF treatment.
-Our consistently high success rates rank us amongst the top fertility clinics in the country.
+Bath Fertility has a proven track record in IVF treatment, with our consistently high success rates and personalised care ranking us amongst the top fertility clinics in the country.

 Aberdeen University have created a calculator to help predict your chances of a successful outcome, using 10 years of data from all patients who underwent IVF in the UK.

 The HFEA analyse and verify data from all UK clinics and their preferred measure of success is live births per embryo transferred, because it allows people to make a fair comparison between clinics.
 The table below shows success rates for the period 1 July 2014 to 30 June 2015 as verified by the HFEA.

 (387 embryos transferred)

 (262 embryos transferred)

 (125 embryos transferred)

 The HFEA provide advice on what to consider when deciding to choose a clinic which explains why information on success rates may be of limited value in comparing clinics.